Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/1-2-WebAPI-BgWorker/README.md

 npm start
 ```

-Open the SPA on multiple browser tabs (you might want to open the tabs in incognito) and sign-in with multiple users. **Do not sign-out, otherwise their token cache will be deleted**.
+Open the SPA on multiple browser tabs (you might want to open the tabs in incognito) and sign-in with multiple users.

-Once you have signed-in with at least 2 users you can stop both SPA and WebAPI projects, **without signing the users out**.
-Then, execute the BackgroundWorker project.
+Once you have signed-in with at least 2 users you can stop both SPA and WebAPI projects, and execute the BackgroundWorker project.

 The background worker is returning all account activities that happened more than 1 minutes ago.
 You could either change the time interval or wait for it.